BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 `if you select a link and then choose "view" "source" in your browser (browser dependant) you can see the rules in an xml like format`

 The tags are pretty self explanatory like <zeroOrMore> or <optional>
 relating to the elements within the tags.
+There are other rules the registry uses but seeing these documents will help you overcome any

+When registering a source or updating one, the capabilities you select will need to be valid otherwise you will not be able to register/update your source.

 Registering/Updating a source in the registry
 ---------------------------------------------